Nassim Nicholas Taleb: Finance

 Taleb has been a practitioner of mathematical finance as a hedge fund manager, and a derivatives trader.
-He has held the following positions: managing director and proprietary trader at Credit Suisse UBS, currency trader at First Boston, chief currency derivatives trader for Banque Indosuez, managing director and worldwide head of financial option arbitrage at CIBC Wood Gundy, derivatives arbitrage trader at Bankers Trust (now Deutsche Bank), proprietary trader at BNP Paribas, independent option market maker on the Chicago Mercantile Exchange and hedge fund manager for Empirica Capital.
+He has held the following positions: managing director and proprietary trader at UBS, currency trader at Credit Suisse First Boston, chief currency derivatives trader for Banque Indosuez, managing director and worldwide head of financial option arbitrage at CIBC Wood Gundy, derivatives arbitrage trader at Bankers Trust (now Deutsche Bank), proprietary trader at BNP Paribas, independent option market maker on the Chicago Mercantile Exchange and hedge fund manager for Empirica Capital.

 Taleb reportedly became financially independent after the crash of 1987 from his hedged short Eurodollar position while working as a trader for First Boston.
 Next, Taleb pursued work toward his PhD in Paris, completing the degree program in 1998.
 He returned to New York City and founded Empirica Capital in 1999.
 During the market downturn in 2000, at the end of the dot com bubble and burst, Empirica's Empirica Kurtosis LLC fund was reported to have made a 56.86% return.
 Taleb's investing strategies continued to be highly successful during the Nasdaq dive in 2000.
 Several consecutive years of low market volatility and less spectacular returns followed, and Empirica closed in 2004.

 In 2007, Taleb joined his former Empirica partner, Mark Spitznagel, as an adviser to Universa Investments, an asset management company based on the "black swan" idea, owned and managed by Spitznagel in Miami, Florida.

 Taleb attributed the 2008 financial crisis to the mismatch between reality and statistical distributions used in finance.
 Taleb's investing approach produced significant returns once again, with some Universa funds returning 65% to 115% in October 2008.
 In a 2007 Wall Street Journal article, Taleb claimed he retired from trading and would be a full-time author.
 He describes the nature of his involvement as "totally passive" from 2010 on.
 The Wall Street Journal journalist Scott Patterson wrote that "Taleb's involvement with Universa made him fabulously wealthy, the cash from the fund far outdistancing the substantial profits from his bestsellers".

 Taleb considers himself less a businessman than an epistemologist of randomness, and says that he used trading to attain independence and freedom from authority.
 He advocated for tail risk hedging, which is intended to mitigate investors' exposure to extreme market moves.
 Tail risk hedging safeguards investors by reaping rewards from rare events, thus Taleb's investment management career has included several jackpots followed by lengthy dry spells.

-Taleb attended the World Economic Forum annual meeting in Davos in 2009; at that event he had harsh words for bankers, suggesting that bankers' recklessness will not be repeated "if you have punishment".
+At the World Economic Forum annual meeting in Davos in 2009, Taleb had harsh words for bankers, suggesting that bankers' recklessness will not be repeated "if you have punishment".